iterative/dvc.org/content/docs/studio/user-guide/views/view-settings.md

 ### Monorepo

-Depending on how you have set up your Git repositories, your DVC repo (for which you are trying to create the view) may not be in the root of your Git repo.
+Depending on how you have set up your Git repositories, your DVC repo (for which you are trying to create the project) may not be in the root of your Git repo.
 Instead, it could be in a sub-directory of a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
-If this is the case, you will need to specify the full path to the sub-directory that you want to use with your view.
+If this is the case, you will need to specify the full path to the sub-directory that you want to use with your project.

 ### Data remotes (cloud/remote storage)

-The metrics and parameters that you want to include in the view may also be present in a [data remote](/doc/command-reference/remote#description) (cloud storage or another location outside the Git repo).
-If you want to include such data in your views, then you will have to grant Iterative Studio access to the data remote.
+The metrics and parameters that you want to include in the project may also be present in a [data remote](/doc/command-reference/remote#description) (cloud storage or another location outside the Git repo).
+If you want to include such data in your projects, then you will have to grant Iterative Studio access to the data remote.

-## Configuring view settings
+## Configuring project settings

-You can configure a view's settings at any time after creating the view.
+You can configure a project's settings at any time after creating the project.
 For this, click on the
 ![](https://static.iterative.ai/img/studio/view_open_settings_icon.png) icon in
-the view.
+the project.
 In the menu that opens up, click on `Settings`.

-### View name
+### Project name

-To change the view name, enter the new name for your view as shown below.
+To change the project name, enter the new name for your project as shown below.

 ![](https://static.iterative.ai/img/studio/view_settings_view_name.png)